rasbt/mlxtend/README.md

 ##### Description

 A function to plot learning curves for classifiers.
-Learning curves are extremely useful to analyze if a model is suffering from over- or underfitting (high variance or high bias).
+Learning curves are extremely useful to analyze if a model is suffering from over- or under-fitting (high variance or high bias).
 The function can be imported via

     from mlxtend.evaluate import plot_learning_curves

+Please see the implementation for the [default parameters](./mlxtend/evaluate/learning_curves.py#L7-53).

 <br>
 <br>

 ##### Examples